Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Operation would be read and process task will be set to null.
 This way there would be no need to verify the current state of a element.

-## Event components
+### Event components

-The below diagram shows the different components.
+The below diagram shows the different components in the proposes Event Architecture for Altinn 3.

 {{%excerpt%}}
 <object data="/teknologi/altinnstudio/architecture/capabilities/runtime/integration/event_architecture_custom.svg" type="image/svg+xml" style="width: 100%;"></object>